Kenny Wangler

-Kenny "Bricks" Wangler is a fictional character in the HBO drama Oz, played by actor J. D. Williams.
+Kenny "Bricks" Wangler is a fictional character in the HBO drama series Oz, portrayed by J. D. Williams.

 Character overview

-"Prisoner #97W566.
-Convicted July 6, 1997 - murder in the first degree (16 years old tried as an adult).
-Sentence: 20 years, eligible for parole in six."
+"Prisoner #97W566: Kenneth Wangler (16 years old and tried as an adult).
+Convicted July 6, 1997 - Murder in the first degree.
+Sentence: 20 years, up for parole in six."

-He was sent to prison for murdering a student he was attempting to rob.
+Wangler was sent to prison for murdering a student he was attempting to rob.
 His constant macho bravado, disrespect for older prisoners, and drug addiction, among other things, make him particularly unsympathetic.
-He has an uneasy relationship with Homeboy gang leader, Simon Adebisi throughout the series, which oscillates between loyal camaraderie and public antagonism.
-Adebisi routinely harasses his constant sidekick, but freely shares the drugs.
+He has an uneasy relationship with Homeboy gang leader Simon Adebisi throughout the series, which oscillates between loyal camaraderie and public antagonism.
+Adebisi routinely harasses his constant sidekick but freely shares the drugs.

 Season 1

 Wangler is sent to Oz for murder and is immediately seen as a target.
 After he compliments Kareem Said by telling him he loved his book, Said tries to convert him to Islam, but his heroin addiction keeps him off the straight and narrow path.
 Adebisi suggests to current Homeboy leader Jefferson Keane to let him in so that the Homeboys can more easily wipe out the Italians.
 He helps Adebisi seriously injure Italian Joey D'Angelo in the kitchen and proves that he has a place in the gang.
 He later robs elderly inmate Bob Rebadow for no apparent reason, for which Unit Manager Tim McManus chokes him.
-Throughout the season up to the riot, Wangler remains a key drug dealer and user who goes through severe withdrawal during the riot.
+Throughout the season up to the riot, Wangler remains a key drug dealer and a user who goes through severe withdrawal during the riot.